Ellie Black: 2022

+2024

+In late June Black was named to the team to represent Canada at the 2024 Summer Olympics alongside Cassie Lee, Shallon Olsen, Ava Stewart, and Aurélie Tran.

+At the 2024 Olympic Games Black helped Canada qualify to the team final, where they ultimately finished fifth.
+Individually she qualified to the all-around and vault finals where she finished sixth in both.

+2025

+In April of 2025, Black competed on vault and uneven bars at the Cairo World Cup, winning the gold medal in the vault final.

+In early October, Black was named to the Canadian team for the 2025 World Gymnastics Championships, along with Shallon Olsen, Lia-Monica Fontaine, and Gabrielle Black.
+She competed on uneven bars and balance beam during the qualification round and qualified for the beam final, where she ultimately finished in fifth place.

 Awards

-In 2018, Black was named one of the 15 greatest athletes in Nova Scotian history.
+In 2018, the Nova Scotia Sports Hall of Fame named Black one of the 15 greatest athletes in Nova Scotian history.
 In October 2018, the Lieutenant-Governor of Nova Scotia, Arthur LeBlanc, announced that Black would be awarded the Order of Nova Scotia at a ceremony to be held on November 6, for her contribution as an ambassador for both gymnastics and the province.
 Black is only the second person under 25 to receive the Order of Nova Scotia, the first being hockey star Sidney Crosby.

+After the 2024 Summer Olympics Black was awarded the Paris 2024 Fair Play Award, a joint award from the International Fair Play Committee and International Olympic Committee, recognizing her spirit of fair play, sportsmanship, and respect for others.

+Sponsors and endorsements

+In 2019, Black became sponsored by Toyota Canada as a part of its Team Toyota initiative.
+She has a collection of gymnastics equipment with Spieth America.
+She is sponsored by the Royal Bank of Canada, and in 2020, she supported the Canada United relief fund for small businesses.
+In 2021, she began working with the sports nutrition brand MuscleTech.

 Personal life

-Black enjoys cooking and has shared her recipes online.
+Black has taken kinesiology courses at Dalhousie University.
+She enjoys cooking, and she has shared her recipes online.

 Eponymous skill

 At the 2022 Paris World Challenge Cup, Black successfully completed a piked clear-hip Tkatchev with ½ turn on the uneven bars.
 Because she was the first gymnast to complete this skill, it is named after her in the Code of Points.